 Going bald can be daunting and requires you taking control of your hair loss.
-The bald and beard look can be your way to take back that control and give your style a major upgrade.

 With the proper guidance, a new look is easy to achieve and maintain.
 Keep reading to find your new style.

-Is the Bald Look for me?
+Is the Bald and Beard Look for Me?

 There are bald men with beards all over Hollywood.
 While just looking at one of these guys may be intimidating, this look can transform you into Bryan Cranston as Heisenberg, Jeff Bridges in Iron Man, Tom Hardy, or John Travolta, and all it takes is getting comfortable with your skull.